Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-In RTe$_3$, where R is a rare earth, CDW is incommensurate and very strong, with extremely high transition temperatures ranging up to $>600$ K and large gaps, of the order of few hundred meV \cite{DiMasi1995,Brouet2008,Tomic2009,Hu2014,Ralevic2016,Yumigeta2021,Sarkar2023,Regmi2023}.
-The exact mechanism of the CDW formation is not entirely known, but the Fermi surface nesting is thought to play a much more significant role than in transition metal dichalcogenides, where the strong anisotropic electron-phonon coupling is necessary to drive the system in the CDW state \cite{Varma1983,Valla2004,Kundu2024}.
-Although some studies suggest that the strong electron-phonon coupling is the dominant player \cite{Eiter2013,Maschek2015,Hong2022}, other studies indicate that the coupling is relatively weak \cite{Brouet2008,Liu2020,STM2024}.
-Irrespective of the mechanism, once the CDW is established, the perfect 4-fold symmetry of the normal state ($a=c$) is broken as the CDW runs either uniaxially along the $c$ crystallographic axis for La--Tb, or biaxially, but with two unequal wave vectors and amplitudes, for the Dy--Tm compounds \cite{Yumigeta2021}.
-This results in a slight orthorhombicity, where $a$ and $c$ lattice constants differ by ~0.2-0.3 \% in the CDW state \cite{Malliakas2005}.
-Crucially, both the uniaxial and biaxial CDWs are incommensurate with the lattice, implying that every lattice site is slightly different in terms of local charge density \cite{DiMasi1995,Yumigeta2021}.
+In \ce{RTe3}, where R is a rare earth, CDW is incommensurate and very strong, with extremely high transition temperatures ranging up to $>600$ K and large gaps, of the order of few hundred meV.\cite{DiMasi1995,Brouet2008,Tomic2009,Hu2014,Ralevic2016,Yumigeta2021,Sarkar2023,Regmi2023} The exact mechanism of the CDW formation is not entirely known, but the Fermi surface (FS) nesting is thought to play a much more significant role than in transition metal dichalcogenides, where the strong anisotropic electron--phonon coupling is necessary to drive the system in the CDW state. \cite{Varma1983,Valla2004,Kundu2024} Although some studies suggest that the strong electron--phonon coupling is the dominant player, \cite{Eiter2013,Maschek2015,Hong2022} other studies indicate that the coupling is relatively weak in \ce{RTe3} materials.\cite{Brouet2008,Liu2020,STM2024} Irrespective of the mechanism, once the CDW is established, the perfect 4--fold symmetry of the normal state ($a=c$) is broken as the CDW runs either uniaxially along the $c$ crystallographic axis for La--Tb, or biaxially, but with two unequal wave vectors and amplitudes, for the Dy--Tm compounds. \cite{Yumigeta2021} This results in slight orthorhombicity, where $a$ and $c$ lattice constants differ by ~0.2--0.3 \% in the CDW state. \cite{Malliakas2005} Both the uniaxial and biaxial CDWs are incommensurate with the lattice, implying that every lattice site is slightly different in terms of local charge density. \cite{DiMasi1995,Yumigeta2021}